isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <label for="accordion14g">Where can I access the OECD Principles of GLP?</label><div>

-p&gt;Copies of the OECD Principles of GLP, Consensus Documents and useful guidance documents can be downloaded from the
+Copies of the OECD Principles of GLP, Consensus Documents and useful guidance documents can be downloaded from the
 Group and is available at&nbsp;
+	<a href="https://www.oecd.org/chemicalsafety/testing/overview-of-good-laboratory-practice.htm">OECD Website</a>

 	<a href="overview-of-good-laboratory-practice.htm" target="_blank">OECD website</a>